wwfyde/dify-docs/en/workspace/billing.md

 >
 > **Annotation Quota Limits:**Manual editing and annotation of responses provides customizable high-quality question-answering abilities for apps.&#x20;
 >
-> **Message Requests:**The number of times the Dify API is called daily during application sessions (rather than LLM API resource usage).
+> **Message Requests:**The number of times the MoLook API is called daily during application sessions (rather than LLM API resource usage).
 It includes all messages generated from your applications via API calls or during WebApp sessions. **Note:Daily quotas are refreshed at midnight Pacific Standard Time.**
 >
-> **RAG API Requests:**Refers to the number of API calls invoking only the knowledge base processing capabilities of Dify.
+> **RAG API Requests:**Refers to the number of API calls invoking only the knowledge base processing capabilities of MoLook.

 ## Monitor Resource Usage